-Dana does not maintain relationships with other financial industry related entities such as: securities broker-dealer firms, futures commission merchants, commodity pool operators or commodity trading advisors.
+Dana does not maintain relationships with other financial industry related entities, such as securities broker-dealer firms, futures commission merchants, commodity pool operators, or commodity trading advisors.

-Dana serves as the adviser to the Dana Large Cap Equity mutual fund, the Dana Small Cap Equity mutual fund, and the Dana Epiphany ESG Equity mutual fund.
-Dana also serves as a sub-adviser to the ABN AMRO MMF US Sustainable Equities Mandate #1.
+Dana serves as the adviser to the Dana Large Cap Equity mutual fund, the Dana Epiphany Small Cap Equity mutual fund, and the Dana Epiphany Equity mutual fund.
 Together, these are considered "pooled investments."
-Dana may have a financial interest in increasing the amount of assets managed through the pooled investments for which it serves as adviser and sub-adviser.
-However, Dana employees are not compensated for the sale of securities in this manner.
+Dana may have a financial interest in increasing the amount of assets managed through the pooled investments for which it serves as either adviser or sub-adviser.
+However, Dana employees are not compensated for allocating to, or for the sale of, pooled investments in this manner.

-A potential conflict exists for Dana clients that are also invested in one or more of the pooled investments managed by Dana whereby clients could be charged a fee by Dana and a separate fee by the pooled investment for the same investment(s).
-In order to eliminate this conflict, Dana excludes the asset value of all client holdings that are invested in any pooled investment that Dana serves as either adviser or subadviser to when calculating and billing Dana's management fees described in Item 5.
+A potential conflict exists for Dana clients that are also invested in one or more of the pooled investments managed by Dana whereby clients could be charged an investment management fee by Dana and a separate fee by the pooled investment for the same investment(s).
+In order to eliminate this conflict, when calculating and billing Dana's investment management fees described in Item 5, Dana excludes the asset value of all client holdings that are invested in any pooled investment to which Dana serves as either an adviser or subadviser.
 However, clients should understand that Dana may still receive any fees paid by a pooled investment as disclosed in the prospectus of the pooled investment.
-Those fees may be higher or lower than the fee a client may be paying on other assets that Dana manages in the client's account.
+Those fees may be higher or lower than the Dana investment management fee a client may be paying on other assets that Dana manages in the client's account.

-Another potential conflict might occur with the allocation of investment opportunities between separately managed accounts and pooled investments that are advised or sub-advised by Dana.
-To address this potential conflict, investment opportunities are executed for all client accounts utilizing an equitable trade rotation procedure.
-In addition, whenever possible, transactions for separately managed account clients are aggregated with transactions occurring in the same securities held in any pooled investments.
+Another potential conflict might occur with the allocation of investment opportunities between separately managed accounts, and pooled investments that are advised or sub-advised by Dana.
+To address this potential conflict, investment opportunities are communicated and executed for all client accounts utilizing an equitable trade rotation procedure.
+In addition, whenever possible, transactions for Dana's separately managed account clients are aggregated with transactions occurring in the same securities held in any pooled investments.